 What to do if children see pornography

-If your child sees pornography, it’s important to stay calm.
-When you’re calm, you can talk with your child about it in a caring, constructive and supportive way.
+If your child sees pornography, it’s important to stay calm and take some time to think about what you’re going to say.
+When you’re calm, you can talk with your child in a caring, constructive and supportive way.

 Talking with your child about pornography helps to make sure that what she has seen doesn’t traumatise her.
 It also sends the message that your child can talk to you at any time about frightening or confusing things.
 This will help your child feel safe.

 How to talk with children who’ve accidentally seen pornography